Store

 Skin Care

-An image of a woman in the shower washing her legsIn lipedema, the skin affected can become stretched and thin, or on the opposite end, it can feel thicker.
-These changes in the skin increase the risk of the skin becoming infected.
-To prevent this from happening, itā€™s important to practice good skin care.
-Skin care includes cleaning, checking, and moisturizing.
+An image of a woman in the shower washing her legsIn lipedema, the skin affected can become stretched and thin or, on the other hand, feel thicker.
+These changes in the skin increase the risk of infection.
+To prevent this, it’s important to practice good skin care, which includes cleaning, checking, and moisturizing.

 Cleaning